 In addition, IMO held the highest physical functioning scores (Figure 6) and mental functioning scores (Figure 7) among all TDI-certified network and non-network claims.

 Figures 4-7 show the TDI 2022 results for overall satisfaction, return-to-work rates, and physical and mental functioning scores for all 1305-network, 504-network, and non-network claims.

 1) Do Networks in general come with risks?

-All business decisions come with risks which is why it very important to ensure that you do your due diligence and choose the right network.
+All business decisions come with risks, which is why it is very important to ensure that you do your due diligence and choose the right network.
 Some general areas of consideration include the following:

 2) What are specific key risks in Networks?